-I'll admit I came up with the three events first, then had to figure out how to ram them together to make the fourth panel.
-After I drew the first three.
-So sometimes I don't plan ahead, is the point.
+I'll admit I came up with the three events first, then had to figure out how to ram them together to make the fourth panel, after I drew the first three.
+Sometimes I don't plan ahead, is the point.